Richard Carrier: Mythicism

 In 2002 Carrier reviewed the work of Earl Doherty, who argued that Jesus began as a mythological being later recast as historical.
 Carrier judged the theory plausible while still considering the historical Jesus more probable and rejected several of Doherty's arguments as untenable, though he found the overall concept consistent with the evidence.
 Over time he adopted Doherty's premise as the most likely explanation for Christian origins.
 He wrote, "It does soundly establish the key point that Jesus was regarded as a pre-existent incarnate divine being from the earliest recorded history of Christianity, even in fact before the writings of Paul, and that this was not even remarkable within Judaism."
+Doherty admits that his own theory is fringe.

 Carrier has described Christ myth theory as "very probable" since late 2005.
 In 2009 he wrote, "though I foresee a rising challenge among qualified experts against the assumption of historicity [of Jesus], as I explained, that remains only a hypothesis that has yet to survive proper peer review."

-Carrier argues that the earliest Christians honored Jesus as a celestial or "angelic extraterrestrial" subordinate to God who emerged from a "cosmic sperm bank", was tortured and crucified by Satan and his demons, buried above the clouds, and resurrected in the region between the earth and the moon.
+Carrier argues that the earliest Christians honored Jesus as a celestial or "angelic extraterrestrial" subordinate to God who emerged from a "cosmic sperm bank" and was tortured and crucified by Satan and his demons, buried above the clouds, and resurrected in outer space in the region between the earth and the moon.
 He maintains that early believers knew this celestial Jesus through private revelations and scriptural interpretation and that "The Gospel began as a mythic allegory about the celestial Jesus, set on earth, as most myths then were."
 According to Carrier, subsequent storytellers placed Jesus alongside historical figures and locations, and later worshipers mistook those allegories for biography.

 Carrier asserts that the idea of a pre-Christian celestial being named "Jesus" is known from the writings of Philo of Alexandria on the Book of Zechariah.
 He argues that Philo's angelic being is identical to the Apostle Paul's Jesus: he is God's firstborn son, the celestial 'image of God', and God's agent of creation.
-However, Larry Hurtado contends that the figure named "Jesus" in Zechariah is a completely distinct figure, and that the Logos Philo discusses is not an angelic being at all.
+Larry Hurtado contends that the figure named "Jesus" in Zechariah is a completely distinct figure, and that the Logos Philo discusses is not an angelic being at all.

 In Carrier's view, Paul's reference in Romans 1:3 to Jesus as the "seed" of David describes an incarnation drawn from a "cosmic sperm bank" rather than literal descent from David.
 He interprets Paul as teaching that Jesus temporarily assumed a surrogate human body and that demons fulfilled the requirement for blood sacrifice by crucifying him.
 Gathercole notes that Romans 1:3 echoes a common Septuagint expression meaning "descendant" and reflects a pervasive biblical theme about David's lineage.
 Carrier further argues that, in continuity with Merkabah mysticism and its layered cosmology, "Mythicism places the incarnation of Jesus below the heavens... being the whole vast region between the earth and the moon [the firmament], was well-established in both Jewish and pagan cosmology (see Element 37, Chapter 4, OHJ, pp. 184–193)."